keu/docs/astro/configure-idp.md

 - Google social login
 - GitHub social login

-To limit users to only a subset of these options, see [Restrict authentication options](#restrict-authentication-options)
+To limit users to only a subset of these options, see [Restrict authentication options](#restrict-authentication-options).

 ## Supported SSO identity providers